sayali0512/manual-migration/option2.md

     - Azure Database for MySQL is easy to set up, manage and scale.
 It automates the management and maintenance of your infrastructure and database server, including routine updates,backups and security.
 Build with the latest community edition of MySQL, including versions 5.6, 5.7 and 8.0.

         ```
-            #command to deploy storage account
+            #command to create Azure database for MySQL
         ```
     - Select the Create a resource button (+) in the upper left corner of the portal in resource group
     - Select Databases > Azure Database for MySQL.
 If you cannot find MySQL Server under the Databases category, click See all to show all available database services.
 You can also type Azure Database for MySQL in the search box to quickly find the service.